Omenranr/rag-video/README.md

 ---

-# Slide 1: The Problem We're Solving
+# 1: The Problem We're Solving

-## 🎯 The Challenge
+## The Challenge

 **Traditional video editing is:**
-- ⏰ Time-consuming (hours of manual work)
+- Time-consuming (hours of manual work)
-- 💰 Expensive (requires skilled editors)
+- Expensive (requires skilled editors)
-- 🔄 Repetitive (same tasks over and over)
+- Repetitive (same tasks over and over)
-- 🚫 Not scalable (can't process thousands of videos)
+- Not scalable (can't process thousands of videos)

 **Example**: Blurring faces in a 10-minute video
 - Manual editing: 2-3 hours